-Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained.
+- Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained. - Never service damaged battery packs.
+Service of battery packs should only be performed by the manufacturer or authorized service providers.

-SPECIFIC SAFETY RULES
+SPECIFIC SAFETY RULES FOR DRILLS AND IMPACT DRILLS

-•Wear ear protection when impact drilling.
-Exposure to noise can cause hearing loss.

-•Use auxiliary handle(s), if supplied with the tool.
+- •Wear ear protectors when impact drilling.
+Exposure to noise can cause hearing loss. - •Use auxiliary handle(s), if supplied with the tool.
 Loss of control can cause personal injury.